user2785/IPOresult/README.md

    ``py autocheck.py``

 ## Note:
-1. All results are stored in results.xlsx
+1. All results are stored in "data/results.xlsx"